 Self-discovery.
-That was the crux of the lesson he took away from listening to the song is something he has trained his mind to adapt to over the years.
+That was the crux of the lesson he took from listening to the song.
+It was something he had trained his mind to adapt to over the years.
 The very words in the phrase ‘Shadow to Light’ meant something to him.
-Light and Shadow; for him, these two words are like the two halves of a whole, twin forces that directs our lives.
-These two contrasts, aren’t they essential to maintaining the balance of life?
+Light and Shadow.
+For him, these two words are like the two halves of a whole, like some twin forces that direct our lives.
+These two contrasts, aren’t they essential to maintaining the balance of our lives?
 Isn’t life itself in two contrasts?
 Life and death?
 Black and White?
 Bitter and Sweet?
 War and Peace?
-Shadow –darkness- and Light, isn’t understanding of these two concepts all about a self-awareness of the simple yet guiding principle of human life?
+Shadow –darkness- and Light, does the understanding of these two concepts not all about a self-awareness of the simple yet guiding principle of human life?
 These and more were the questions that were inevitable twirling around in his mind as he continued to listen to the song.

-A university of Benin trained medical practitioner, for most of his professional life, the 50-year-old, slim and slightly bent man with a mustache the type usually worn by most medieval scientists, has lived and worked in the small, sleepy and scenic town of Ososo for many years.
+A university of Benin trained medical practitioner, for most of his professional life, the 50-year-old, slim and slightly bent man with a moustache the type usually worn by most medieval scientists, had lived and worked in the small, sleepy and scenic town of Ososo for many years.
 Rather than stay back in Benin City where he was raised after his graduation from medical school to work and earn more money, as a youth Corper, he opted to return and stay back in Ososo, his home town.
 For him, looking after the health needs of Ososo people as a medical doctor, a thing which was in short supply in the town, was a calling.
 It was a sacred call to duty.
 A call he has handled ever since with utmost responsibility.
 Whenever he travelled to Benin for the sort of business he had gone to transact on this fateful day, rather than drive his Mercedes Benz, he usually boarded the Edo City Transport Service, ECTS Bus.
 Going on the journey on public transport he believes would save him the stress of navigating through the congested Benin City metropolis.

 Usually, he avoided calls like a plague anytime he was tired.
 Doctors and calls.
-It seemed anytime he craved for some rest so desperately, that was when some sick patient in an emergency situation would need his attention.
+It seemed anytime he craved some rest so desperately, that was when some sick patient in an emergency situation would need his attention.
 This time however, he did not avoid the call.
 He decided to pick up.
-Peering into the screen of his Bold 5 blackberry phone, a thing he was fond of doing before pressing the device against his ear, he saw that it was a member of staff in his hospital who’s name appeared underneath the ‘incoming call’ phrase on the screen.
+Peering into the screen of his Bold 5 blackberry phone, a thing he was fond of doing before pressing the device against his ear, he saw it was a member of staff in his hospital who’s name appeared underneath the ‘incoming call’ phrase on the screen.
 Despite the hectic journey, even though he was exhausted, he clicked on the green button and then mumbled,

 “Abigail, what is it this time?”

 More people like Iyin Ocheche on earth would make the world a much better place the doctor reasoned.
 Her kind heartedness was archetypal.
-On the other hand, more people unlike her (which seems to be the reality in the world today- , who didn’t possess or exhibited her attributes, her personality, would mean that the world would be forever under the dark shadow of evil and madness.
+On the other hand, more people unlike her -which seems to be the reality in the world today- , who didn’t possess or exhibited her attributes, her personality, would mean that the world would be forever under the dark shadow of evil and madness.
 For the doctor, darkness which was the opposite of light, even though characterized by temporality, limitations, evil and senselessness was what was at play in our world today.
-Shadow to light, a self-awareness, a perpetual mindfulness of the fact that one needed to be good to one’s neighbours and fellow humans was something associated with only a few humans like the late woman while a large proportion of the human population was unfamiliar with this truth.
-The truth that in this self-awareness lies the true meaning of life.
-A part of the doctor’s mind agreed with a School of Thought that holds the view that the entire physical world is a shadow of the world of light, a temporary dust heap, or an illusion that can vanish any moment, ultimately a deception meant to distract our attention from the light it is reflecting.
-Which is supposed to be the true essence of existence.
+Shadow to light, a self-awareness, a perpetual mindfulness of the fact that one needed to be good to one’s neighbours and fellow humans was something associated with only a few humans like the late woman while a large proportion of the human population was unfamiliar with this truth; the truth that in this self-awareness lay the true meaning of life.
+A part of the doctor’s mind agreed with a School of Thought that holds the view that the entire physical world is a shadow of the world of light, a temporary dust heap, or an illusion that can vanish any moment, ultimately a deception meant to distract our attention from the light it is reflecting; a thing which is supposed to be the true essence of existence.
 This is the reason a large percentage of humans are evil, materialistic and foolish; because we deny the essence of light and dwell instead in darkness.

 “Where are you now?”
 He asked.